christiaanjacobs/apply_awe/README.md

 Currently the data directory contains MFCCs from word segments in the English validation set from the NCHLT dataset.
 The code used to extract the features are given [here](https://github.com/christiaanjacobs/nchlt_awe/tree/master/features).
 The same feature extraction is applied [here](https://github.com/christiaanjacobs/globalphone_awe_pytorch) (currently this repo is better documented).

 ## Multilingual AWE models
 The ```models``` directory contains multilingual AWE models.
 The directory indicates the languages the model is trained on.
+For example, the model with directory name ```models/contrastive/xho+nso+ssw+tsn+nbl+afr.gt/...``` is trained with equel number of training examples for each language seperated by ```+```.
+The iso code for the languages are as given in Table 1 in:
+- E. Barnard, M. Davel, C. van Heerden, F. Wet, and J. Badenhorst, “The NCHLT speech corpus of the South African languages,” in *Proc.
+SLTU*, 2014 [https://www.researchgate.net/publication/301858320_The_nchlt_speech_corpus_of_the_south_african_languages]

 Currently the directory contains two models trained using the ContrastiveRNN.